WilcyWilson/Angular-Practise/README.md

 - We need to register our new Component in module in the declaration property.
 - We need to import the component to make since we are using typescript.

+# Adding styles, templates to component.ts to add inline css and template
+- Can use templateUrl or template
+- Notice style is an array
+- Use back tick ` to write multi line.